 1. Your IP (internet protocol) address

-The IP address of the sender is automatically included in outgoing emails.
-Email deliverability relies on several factors: your IP credibility, domain, and sender reputation.
+Outgoing emails automatically include the sender's IP address.
+Email deliverability relies on several factors, including your IP credibility, domain, and sender reputation.

 2. Your email send volume